Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Introduction

-However, an effective approximation technique exists, namely, the burst approximation \cite{Modelsstochasticgene2005Phys.LifeRev.,Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}.
-The burst approximation builds upon the experimental conclusion that mRNAs decay substantially faster than proteins in most cells \cite{Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}.
-Under burst approximation, the originally gene expression models can be greatly simplified and analytical results become available \cite{Exactdistributionsstochastic2022Phys.Rev.E,Analyticaltimedependentdistributions2023SIAMJ.Appl.Math.,Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}.
-Beyond their roles as approximate substitutes, stochastic gene expression models with translational bursting have their independent theoretical value.
-Particularly, models with multiple gene states under burst approximation have recently been studied using one-dimensional binomial moment method \cite{Exactdistributionsstochastic2022Phys.Rev.E}, and non-Markovian models can also be studied using techniques from queueing theory \cite{Intrinsicnoisestochastic2011Phys.Rev.Lett.}.
-According to the equivalence between queueing system and gene expression model established in \cite{Solvingstochasticgeneexpression2024Biophys.J.}, models under burst approximation can be interpreted as queueing systems with batch arrivals.
+Meanwhile, an effective approximation technique, namely, the burst approximation \cite{ModelsStochasticGene2005,AnalyticalDistributionsStochastic2008}, is also available.
+The burst approximation builds upon the experimental conclusion that mRNAs decay substantially faster than proteins in most cells \cite{AnalyticalDistributionsStochastic2008}.
+Under the burst approximation, the original gene expression models can be greatly simplified and analytical results become readily available \cite{ExactDistributionsStochastic2022,AnalyticalTimedependentDistributions2023,AnalyticalDistributionsStochastic2008}.
+Beyond their roles as approximate substitutes, stochastic gene expression models with translational bursting have independent theoretical value.
+Particularly, models with multiple gene states under the burst approximation have been studied using the binomial moment method \cite{ExactDistributionsStochastic2022}, and non-Markovian models can also be studied using techniques from queueing theory \cite{IntrinsicNoiseStochastic2011}.
+According to the equivalence between queueing systems and gene expression models established in \cite{SolvingStochasticGeneexpression2024}, models under the burst approximation can be interpreted as queueing systems with batch arrivals.
 This perspective may explain the substantial analytical simplifications introduced by the burst approximation, and clarify the theoretical significance of related research.
 Nevertheless, whether the errors introduced by the burst approximation are controllable has not received much attention.
-The validity of burst approximation is only evaluated in the simplest two-stage model \cite{Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}, and validation for general models also motivates us to gain deeper analysis into complete gene expression models.
+The validity of the burst approximation has only been evaluated in the simplest two-stage model \cite{AnalyticalDistributionsStochastic2008}, and validation for general models is the main motivation in this article.